-With the exception of a few previously released editions, all Baron Von Fancy print editions listed on this website are archival pigment prints, formatted as either landscape or square, and are available in two sizes.
+All Baron Von Fancy print editions listed on this website are archival pigment prints (with the exception of a few), formatted as either landscape or square, and are available in two sizes.

 FREQUENTLY ASKED QUESTIONS